Public Health Informatics Track

 Required Health Policy & Management Concentration Prerequisites

-- Introduction to the U.S. Healthcare System
+- Introduction to the U.S. Healthcare System, 4 credits

 Required Public Health Informatics Track Courses

 - Managed Care and Health Insurance, 3 credits

 - Introduction to Biomedical and Public Health Informatics, 3 credits

 - Leading Change through Health IT, 3 credits

 - Health Information Systems: Design to Deployment, 3 credits

 - HIT Standards and Systems Inoperability, 3 credits

 - Health Sciences Informatics: Knowledge Engineering and Decision Support, 3 credits